 A routine booking shall be defined by a regular pattern of attendance throughout each term on one or more occasion per week.
-Discounts on fees will be applied to accounts
+Discounts on fees will be applied to families whose accounts are paid in advance.

 Casual bookings shall be defined by an irregular attendance pattern.